industrial-data-space/trusted-connector-documentation/docs/_docs/usage_control.md

 ---

-In this part you will learn how to control data flows within the Connector using LUCON policies.
+In this part you will learn how to control data flows within the Trusted Connector using LUCON policies.

 ## Introduction to LUCON

 LUCON (*Logic based Usage CONtrol*) is a policy language for controlling data flows between endpoints.
-The Connector uses [Apache Camel](http://camel.apache.org/) to route messages between services (such as MQTT, REST, or OPC-UA endpoints).
+The Trusted Connector uses [Apache Camel](http://camel.apache.org/) to route messages between services (such as MQTT, REST, or OPC-UA endpoints).
 The ways how messages may be processed and passed around between services is controlled by LUCON, a simple policy language for message labeling and taint tracking.

 The LUCON policy language comes with an Eclipse plugin for syntax highlighting, code completion and compilation into a format that is understood by the policy decision point within the Connector.
 Thus the typical workflow is as follows:

 1. Write a LUCON policy in Eclipse ([Install Eclipse Plugin](#install-eclipse-plugin)).
-As you type, Eclipse compiles the policy into a .pl file in the `compiled-policies` folder.
+As you type, Eclipse compiles the policy into a .pl (Prolog) file in the `compiled-policies` folder.
 2. Load the compiled policy into the Connector & activate it

 ### Data Flow Rules